alexander-t1bb1ts/VMVPN/README.md

 <h2>Off-screen step:</h2>

 - It's probably advantageous to go ahead and create your protonvpn account on your actual computer before you actually install it on your virtual machine.
-For all intents and purposes, this tutorial begins after the creation of the ProtonVPN "Free" account, which you can create <a href="https://protonvpn.com/">here</a>.
+For all intents and purposes of keeping my credentials private, this tutorial begins after the creation of the ProtonVPN "Free" account, which you can create <a href="https://protonvpn.com/">here</a>.

 <h2>Walkthough</h2>